Aracruz school shootings: Shootings

 The shootings began at around 9:30 a.m. and occurred at two schools located on the same street.
-The gunman, who wore camouflaged clothing, an armband with a swastika, a skull mask, and a hood, broke into the Primo Bitti Elementary and Middle School, a public school serving elementary and middle school students, after destroying a lock.
-There, he shot 11 people, killing two teachers.
-A third teacher died a day later.
+During the shootings, the gunman wore camouflaged clothing, an armband with a swastika, a skull mask, and a bucket hat.
+He broke into the Primo Bitti Elementary and Middle School, a public school serving elementary and middle school students, after destroying the two locks to the side entrance gate with wrenches and a bolt cutter respectively.
+There, he used his .40 caliber pistol to shoot 11 people at the teacher's lounge, murdering two teachers at the scene.
+A third teacher succumbed to the wounds she was left with and died a day later in the care of medics.
+Rodrigues was standing in the doorway and reloaded once when he shot up the teacher's lounge.

-Afterwards, the gunman returned to a car owned by his father and drove to the Educational Center Praia de Coqueiral, a private school.
-Entering at 9:49 a.m. through the unlocked gates, he shot an additional three people, killing a female 6th-grade student.
-The gunman fled again a minute later and remained at large for approximately 4 hours.
-Later, the Military Police released a statement confirming that a suspect was in custody.
+Afterwards, the gunman drove to the Educational Center Praia de Coqueiral, a private school.
+Entering at 9:49 a.m. through the unlocked gates, he shot two people and additionally murdered a 6th-grade 12-year-old girl.
+He used the revolver while at the school.
+After firing 8 shots and struggling to reload his revolver, Rodrigues fled again a minute later and remained at large for approximately 4 hours, where he stayed at his home.
+During his time at large, he stayed in his family's residence, stored the weapons out of sight, ate lunch with his parents and went with them to their family's beach property.
+His parents found out of their son's actions later that day, when the Military Police arrested him at their home.
+The police later issued a statement confirming that a suspect was in custody.